klemens-galus/gommit/README.md

 feat: now front show date and time

-Users can now see date and time at the botom left of the website
+Users can now see date and time at the bottom left of the website

 Refs: #125
 ```